OCD AND ANXIETY

 The Rogers FOCUS Adolescent Mood Disorders Program offers you professional mental health treatment for your son or daughter age 13 to 17 facing:

 A mood disorder may cause severe shifts in feelings, isolation, loss of interest in activities your child once enjoyed and more.
-Symptoms of mood disorders vary by the disorder, but you should seek treatment if your teen can no longer function normally at home, school or with friends because of his or her emotions.
+Symptoms of mood disorders in teens vary by the disorder, but you should seek treatment if your teen can no longer function normally at home, school or with friends because of his or her emotions.

 The FOCUS adolescent residential program, led by a board-certified child and adolescent psychiatrist, is part of a continuum of FOCUS mood disorders services now in place at Rogers.

-While in programming, your child will receive more than 25 hours of therapy and skills training each week.
+While in programming, your teen will receive more than 25 hours of therapy and skills training each week.
 In group, individual and family sessions, he or she will use a variety of proven effective therapy components, led by behavioral activation.
 This type of cognitive behavioral therapy (CBT) helps re-engage your child in activities they once enjoyed.
 By boosting the level of activity and social interaction, his or her depressive symptoms will decrease over time.
 Additional therapies include mindfulness and dialectical behavior therapy, along with appropriate medication management.

 If you’re uneasy about enrolling your teen in a residential program, experience shows the sooner he or she receives the treatment they need, the sooner they’ll get back to just being a kid again.
 By addressing your child’s mental health challenges early on, you’re improving their chances of living a healthy adulthood.